 proposals for treatment, including information on community services (if applying for a community compulsory treatment order)

-justification of how the patient comes within the definition of ‘mental disorder’
+justification of how the patient meets both limbs of the definition of ‘mental disorder’

-any known specific risk issues
+any known specific risk and protective factors

 issues likely to be challenged in a defended hearing.

 Other relevant material (such as reports prepared for previous hearings) may also be included.
-At this stage it should be determined whether or not the patient will require the services of an interpreter.
+At this stage, it would be advisable to organise an interpreter if needed.

 Following the final assessment, the patient may be held for up to 14 days after the time at which the second period would have expired (section 15(1)).
 This means that the maximum period for which a person can be held for assessment consists of a five-day first period, a 14-day second period and 14-day final period, totalling 33 days.
 This period may only be extended by the order of a court (section 15(2)).